 Robert Lowell (1917-1977)

-A selective list of literary criticism for Robert Lowell, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the MLA Guidelines for Web Sites
+A selective list of literary criticism for Robert Lowell, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 introduction & biography

 "Robert Lowell."
 A substantial, encyclopedia-type introduction to Robert Lowell, and selections from his poetry, from the Poetry Foundation.